AnalogFeelings/SammBot/README.md

 For Linux and macOS users, this [tiny script](https://gist.github.com/AnalogFeelings/7969c2af2f87d606b3fd8b72cd8c6432) should make it easier for you to pull and build automatically.

+> [!WARNING]
-:warning: **The file config.json must be filled in manually!
-Run the bot, and it will create a template config.json file for you.**
+> The file config.json must be filled in manually!
+Run the bot, and it will create a template config.json file for you.

 :warning: ([Issue #14][i14]) **JetBrains Mono Regular is needed for the `viewhex` and `viewrgb` commands in the Utils module to work!**